All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 JurassicCollectables Compares Acrocanthosaurus Models

-Video Credit: JurassicCollectables
+Video credit: JurassicCollectables

-Giving Channel Subscribers Want They Want
+Giving Channel Subscribers What They Want

 This comparison video came about as several subscribers to JurassicCollectable’s YouTube channel had requested it.
 We admire the way in which the team behind the video channel responded promptly to requests and in this short video, (duration just under two minutes), dinosaur fans get the chance to examine these two excellent replicas and compare and contrast them.

-To subscribe to JurassicCollectables YouTube channel: JurassicCollectables on YouTube
+To subscribe to JurassicCollectables YouTube channel: JurassicCollectables on YouTube.

 The Two Acrocanthosaurus Replicas are Compared